chrisbag/backend-test-events/README.md

 - [ ] when an event is updated on Bunji, it should be updated on the Google Calendar
 - [ ] when an event is delete on Bunji, it should be deleted on the google Calendar

-2. Synchronize Google Calendar events with Bunji events, supposing the Google Calendar API does not offer webhooks
+2. Synchronize Google Calendar events with Bunji events (the google API does not offer webhooks)

 - [ ] when an event is created on Google Calendar, it should be added to the Bunji App
 - [ ] when an event is update on Google Calendar, it shoulld be added to Bunji app